Treatment of chronic obstructive pulmonary disease by traditional Chinese medicine Morin monomer regulated by autophagy

 - The effect of Morin on autophagy in lung tissues of COPD rats was observed using TEM.

-- The effect of Morin on the expression of SIRT1, mammalian/mechanistic target of rapamycin (mTOR), phosphorylated (p)-mTOR, microtubule-associated protein light chain 3 (LC3), Beclin-1, autophagy-related (ATG)7 and p62 proteins in lung tissue of COPD rats was determined using WB.
+- The effect of Morin on the expression of SIRT1, mammalian/mechanistic target of rapamycin (mTOR), phosphorylated (p)-mTOR, microtubule-associated protein light chain 3 (LC3), Beclin-1, autophagy-related (ATG)7 and p62 proteins in lung tissues of COPD rats was determined using WB.

 Results